Canon 700D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Canon 77D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 700D: